 Chesapeake Energy Corp.
-(CHK), the second- largest U.S. gas producer, increased the size of a term loan it’s seeking to pay off a revolving credit line to $4 billion from $3 billion, according to data compiled by Bloomberg.
+(CHK:US), the second- largest U.S. gas producer, increased the size of a term loan it’s seeking to pay off a revolving credit line to $4 billion from $3 billion, according to data compiled by Bloomberg.

 “That level of demand is an encouraging sign of the market’s demand for Chesapeake debt at these price levels,” Brian Gibbons, an analyst at CreditSights Inc. in New York, wrote in an e-mail.